isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 ### **Pre-Departure COVID-19 Polymerase Chain Reaction (PCR) Test**

-#### 20. Are visitors required to take a pre-departure COVID-19 PCR test in Hong Kong SAR?
+#### 20. Are visitors required to take a pre-departure COVID-19 PCR test in Hong Kong?

-Visitors must undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of their designated flight from Hong Kong SAR to Singapore and be tested negative for COVID-19.
+Visitors must undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of their designated flight from Hong Kong to Singapore and be tested negative for COVID-19.

 For example, if the scheduled departure date and time of the visitor’s designated flight is 30 November 2020, 1030hrs, the test must be taken no earlier than 27 November 2020, 1030hrs.

-The pre-departure COVID-19 PCR test must be taken at one of the testing institutions in Hong Kong SAR recognised by the HKSAR Government.
+The pre-departure COVID-19 PCR test must be taken at one of the testing institutions in Hong Kong recognised by the Hong Kong Government.
 The list of recognised testing institutions can be found [here](https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf).
 The test result certificate must be in English and state the following:
 - Visitor’s name, date of birth, and passport number, as indicated in his/her passport;
 - a negative COVID-19 PCR test result;
 - the date and time when the COVID-19 PCR test was taken; and